LearnWeb3DAO/Layer2/README.md

 #### ZK vs Optimistic

 At first glance, ZK rollups seem better in every way than optimistic rollups.
 After all, transactions can be verified automatically, without the need for challengers, and the asserters prove their own transactions before submitting them.
-Furthermore they pay gas to process the proof in the smart contract so only they lose if they submit an improver proof.
+Furthermore they pay gas to process the proof in the smart contract so only they lose if they submit an invalid proof.

 So, why have optimistic rollups at all?